Liposomal Encapsulation Technology Enhances Fatigue Treatment

 The essential poly-saturated fatty acids make the phosphatidylcholines, essential phospholipids.
 Liposomal capsules are created by using these phosphatidylcholine fatty acid phospholipids.
 Phospholipids and phosphatidylcholine are both essential to life and they have to be taken into the body.

-There are many benefits derived from phospholipids.
+There are many benefits derived from phospholipids that are beneficial to fatigue treatment.
 The most essential is its astounding anti-aging effect.
-It can decrease total serum lipid and LDL (the bad cholesterol), increase HDL (the good cholesterol), decrease triglyceride and platelet aggregation, amplify red blood cell fluidity, heighten coronary circulation, expand exercise tolerance, increase quality of memory, increase immunity, and improve liver protection and rejuvenation.
+It can decrease total serum lipid and LDL (the bad cholesterol), increase HDL (the good cholesterol), decrease triglyceride and platelet aggregation, amplify red blood cell fluidity, heighten coronary circulation, expand exercise tolerance, increase quality of memory, increase immunity, decrease symptoms of fatigue during fatigue treatment, and improve liver protection and rejuvenation.

-Countless research studies have been conducted on the benefits of phosphatidylcholine (PC).
+Countless research studies have been conducted on the benefits of phosphatidylcholine (PC) and their benefits in fatigue treatment.
 In addition, 500 human studies have been made to prove how PC guards and improves health of the lipids.

 Of all bodily organs, the liver performs the most essential activity.
 Nowadays, just observe how our liver is exposed to the highest level of toxic pollutants such as gasoline, exhaust, paint fumes, pesticides, contaminated water and a lot of others.
 As the biggest organ, the liver is the front line of the body’s defense against these toxins.
 The main work of the body lipids is to detoxify and bring nourishment, including vitamins A, E, D and glycogen, to the whole body.